scikit-learn-contrib/scikit-matter/docs/src/references/selection.rst

 diversity of the input space.

 In FPS, the selection of the first point is made at random or by a separate metric.
-Each subsequent selection is made to maximize the Haussdorf distance, i.e. the minimum distance between a point and all previous selections.
+Each subsequent selection is made to maximize the Hausdorf distance, i.e. the minimum distance between a point and all previous selections.
 It is common to use the Euclidean distance, however other distance metrics may be employed.